oVirt/ovirt-site/source/feature/novnc-console.html.md

 ## Location of the websockets server

-There are three possible places where the websocket server can run (The implementation support each of these scenarios, the behavior in the engine is set in vdc_options):
+There are three possible places where the websocket server can run.
+The implementation supports each of these scenarios; the behavior in the engine is set in vdc_options:

 1. On the machine on which the engine is installed (Option WebSocketProxyConfig: Engine:port)
 2. On a single machine on which the engine is not installed (Option WebSocketProxyConfig: ip/hostname:port, where ip/hostname specify the host where the proxy runs)